Prev/HotFunctions/README.md

 ### Step2: Configure a load balancer

 Follow the "How to run" section on [load balancer page](./load_balancer).
-Visit http://localhost:8111/execute?name=W1 to test load balancer.
+After configuration, visit http://localhost:8111/execute?name=W1 to test load balancer.
+Note that you should not close the worker node while running the load balancer.

 Load balancer will send a similar response with worker node, but additional information from load balancing will be appended to the response like below.

 ```json